Mvgnu/BioLabs/frontend/app/experiment-console/README.md

   - The `Timeline` component under `components/Timeline` virtualises event rows, fetches paginated history via `useExecutionTimeline`, and supports type filtering plus inline annotations stored client-side for coaching notes.
   - When the dedicated timeline endpoint is still loading the initial page, the UI hydrates using `timeline_preview` from the session payload to keep the narrative responsive.
   - The `ExportsPanel` component surfaces persisted narrative exports, allows scientists to bundle recent events as evidence, and captures approval signatures that post back to the backend export endpoints.
+  - `PreviewModal` provides a governance preview workflow that drives the `/api/experiments/{execution_id}/preview` endpoint, storing scenario history in `localStorage` so scientists can compare ladder simulations without mutating live exports.

 Update this README whenever step gating semantics or CTA routing logic changes.